 The economic census is conducted on an establishment basis.
 A company operating at more than one location is required to file a separate report for each store, factory, shop, or other location.
 Each establishment is assigned a separate industry classification based on its primary activity and not that of its parent company.

-The 2012 Economic Census of Guam, the Commonwealth of the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands was conducted by mail.
-The economic census for American Samoa was conducted using a combination of mail and personal enumeration.
+The 2012 Economic Census of American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands was conducted by mail only.
 Descriptions of the sources of data for the island areas follow:

 The report forms used to collect information for establishments in the island areas are available at the Get Forms Page.